tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/语音聊天室(Android)_intl_en.md

-## Demonstration
+## Demo UI
-You can [download](https://intl.cloud.tencent.com/document/product/647/35076) and install the app we provide to try out TRTC's audio chat room features, including seat management, low-latency audio interaction, text chat, etc.
+You can [download](https://intl.cloud.tencent.com/document/product/647/35076) and install the app we provide to try out TRTC’s audio chat room features, including seat management, low-latency audio interaction, text chat, etc.

 To quickly implement the audio chat room feature, you can modify the app we provide and adapt it to your needs.
 You can also use the `TRTCVoiceRoom` component and customize your own UI.

 [](id:DemoUI)
-## Using the Demo App's UI
+## Using the App’s UI

 [](id:ui.step1)
 ### Step 1.
 Create an application
-1. Log in to the TRTC console and select **Development Assistance** > **[Demo Quick Run](https://console.cloud.tencent.com/trtc/quickstart)**.
+1. In the TRTC console, select **Development Assistance** > **[Demo Quick Run](https://console.cloud.tencent.com/trtc/quickstart)**.
 2. Enter an application name such as `TestVoiceRoom` and click **Create**.
-3. Click **Next** to skip this step.
+3. Click **Next**.

 ![](https://main.qcloudimg.com/raw/9f4c878c0a150d496786574cae2e89f9.png)
->!This feature uses two basic PaaS services of Tencent Cloud, namely [TRTC](https://intl.cloud.tencent.com/document/product/647/35078) and [IM](https://intl.cloud.tencent.com/document/product/1047).
+>!This feature uses two basic PaaS services of Tencent Cloud: [TRTC](https://intl.cloud.tencent.com/document/product/647/35078) and [IM](https://intl.cloud.tencent.com/document/product/1047).
 When you activate TRTC, IM will be activated automatically.
 IM is a value-added service.
-See [Value-added Service Pricing](https://intl.cloud.tencent.com/document/product/1047/34350) for its billing details.
+See [Pricing](https://intl.cloud.tencent.com/document/product/1047/34350) for its billing details.